 About this artwork

-As a result of his rheumatoid arthritis, Henri-Edmond Cross moved to Cabasson, a hamlet on the Côte d’Azur.
-This move south deeply affected his art.
-Although he had been friends with Camille Pissarro, Georges Seurat, Paul Signac, and other Neo-Impressionists for years, it was only after settling on the Mediterranean coast in 1891 that he embraced the divided brushwork (small dashes and dots of color applied regularly throughout a composition) and color gradations of “scientific Impressionism.”
-It became his means of capturing the color and heat of his adopted region.
+In 1891, as a result of his rheumatoid arthritis, Henri Edmond Cross moved to Cabasson, a hamlet on the Côte d’Azur in southeastern France.
+The move deeply affected his art: after settling on the Mediterranean coast, he embraced the divided brushwork (small dashes and dots of color) and tonal gradations of “scientific Impressionism.”
+This methodical technique was a departure from the Impressionists’ more intuitive quick strokes of color to capture fleeting atmospheric conditions.
+In this beach scene, Cross used this more systematic paint application to convey the color and heat of his adopted region.

 - Henri Edmond Cross

 - Beach at Cabasson (Baigne-Cul)

 - Oil on canvas